parkjinman98/Manual/src/body.md

 @<tbl:media/model_dict.to.xlsx;Sheet1;Model_Dict.to>

-## Function: mxq_compile
-Compile a given model directly without creating an instance of "Model_Dict".
-@<tbl:media/mxq_compile.xlsx;Sheet1;mxq_compile>

-### Tips for choosing quantization methods
-"Percentile" and "MaxPercentile" quantization methods each take a hyperparameter called @<i>percentile@</i>.
-An increase in this value corresponds to a broader quantization interval.
-To elaborate further, a higher @<i>percentile@</i> results in reduced overflow, albeit at the expense of accuracy.
-The "MaxPercentile" method determines the percentile value from data that has been filtered once.
-As a result, a lower @<i>percentile@</i> is needed for "MaxPercentile" compared to the "Percentile" method.
-For instance, for the "Percentile" method, we suggest using a value of 0.9999 to 0.999999.
-For the "MaxPercentile" method, we recommend @<i>percentile@</i> between 0.9 and 0.9999.

 ## Function: make_calib
-From given images and preprocessing configuration, create the preprocessed numpy files and a txt file containing their paths.
+From the given images and preprocessing configuration, create the preprocessed numpy files and a txt file containing their paths.
 @<tbl:media/make_calib.xlsx;Sheet1;make_calib>

 ## Fuction: make_calib_man
 From given images and manually written function that takes an image path as input, create the preprocessed numpy files and a txt file containing their paths.
 @<tbl:media/make_calib_man.xlsx;Sheet1;make_calib_man>

-Example codes for using these functions are provided in the @<link:##Preparing Calibration Data> section.
+Example codes for using these functions are provided in the @<link:## Preparing Calibration Data> section.

 ## Pre-processing Configurations
 qubee supports the following pre-processing functions to make calibration data.